galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 Here we assume that there is no unwanted technical or biological variability in the data and that the cells will cluster purely based on their phenotypes.
 This assumption is not completely without merit, since often the biological signal is strong enough to counter the lesser unwanted variation.

-Here we will attempt to perform some filtering, normalisation, and clustering using the recommended default settings to see if we can detect different cell types.
+We will attempt to perform some filtering, normalisation, and clustering using the recommended default settings to see if we can detect different cell types.

 > ### {% icon hands_on %} Hands-on: Task description